UV-LED Parts

 The choice of transformer will depend on the type and quantity of strips you decide to use:

-Meanwell 350W Transformer for 2X speed box using 3 reels of Inkjet Mall strips
+Meanwell 350W Transformer for 2X speed box using 3 reels of Inkjet Mall or Superlighting LED strips

-500W Meanwell Transformer for 4X speed box using 6 reels of Inkjet Mall strips
+600W Meanwell LRS-600-12 for 4X speed box using 6 reels of Inkjet Mall or Superlighting LED strips

 Amazon

-I now highly recommend these connectors for the 3-pole connections as they take up less space and are much easier to use: Alternative to 3 pole terminal strip that takes less space
+These connectors for the 3-pole connections take up less space and are easy to use: 3 pole connectors

 Note that if you opt for the 4X speed box with 48 strips, you will need twice as many connectors!